 Had to Reschedule Your Trip?
 Here Are Some Helpful Resources

 Disclaimer: Costa Rica border openings, travel restrictions and entry requirements are ever changing.
-We do our best to update this post and keep it up to date with the latest information as much as possible.
-Please remember that the decision to travel is up to you.
+We do our best to update this post with the latest information as much as possible.
+Please remember that the decision to travel is up to you and it is your responsibility to stay safe.
 Make sure to check the recommendations of your country when it comes to international travel.